Just Like Heaven

 - I'm actually not that crazy about the name Honoria and probably would not have used it for a heroine except that I had already mentioned her in a Lady Whistledown column in Romancing Mr. Bridgerton.
 There was no way I could resist a scene in which Lady Danbury destroys a violin!

 - Miss Butterworth and the Mad Baron rides again!
 My favorite novel-within-a-novel first appeared in It's in His Kiss, then came back in What Happens in London and Ten Things I Love About You.
-It's so much fun to write bad prose; I'm sure we haven't seen the end of the intrepid Miss Butterworth.
+And now my sister Violet Charles and I have adapted it as a graphic novel!

 - All of the books Honoria brings Marcus during his convalescence are real.
 Except Butterworth, of course.